Felix Hull, MD

 SIGS Facilitator Clinical and Applied Science Education

-Felix Hull, MD joined the UIWSOM faculty as a SIGS facilitator in July 2021 after he retired from an Obstetrics & Gynecology and Medical Hypnosis-MBSR practice in Austin, Texas.
-In addition, he was a clinical assistant professor at both the University of Texas at Austin Dell Medical School’s Department of Women’s Health and at the Texas A&M School of Medicine at Round Rock in the Obstetrics and Gynecology department.
+Felix Hull, MD joined the University of the Incarnate Word School of Osteopathic Medicine faculty as a SIGS facilitator in July 2021.
+Prior to joining UIWSOM, he practiced Obstetrics & Gynecology and Medical Hypnosis in Austin, Texas.
+In addition, he was a Clinical Assistant Professor at the University of Texas at Austin’s Dell Medical School in the Department of Women’s Health and a Clinical Assistant Professor at the Texas A&M University School of Medicine at Round Rock in the Obstetrics and Gynecology department.

-• M.D., Baylor College of Medicine
+• MD, Baylor College of Medicine